boppreh/steamgrid/README.md

 - Detects all local Steam users and customizes their grid images individually.
 - Downloads images from two different servers, and falls back to a Google search as last resort (don't worry, it'll tell you if that happens).
+- If a game is missing an official banner *and* a name (common for prototypes), it gets the name from SteamDB and google searches the banner.
 - Loads your categories from the local Steam installation.
 - Applies transparent overlays based on each game categories (make sure the name of the overlay file is the name of the category).